kutlay/kutlay.github.io/_posts/2025-02-09-solving-mip-mps-file-format.md

 I'm writing a MILP solver to learn about MILPs but also to experiment with a new (to me) programming language: Go

 I hope to leverage Go's "goroutines" in the 3rd part of this journey, while finding an integer solution to the problem.
-Finding an integer solution requires to construct a "branch and bound" tree where each node of the tree has some of the variables fixed to an integer value and the LP solution is applied to the rest of the variables.
+Finding an integer solution requires constructing a "branch and bound" tree where each node of the tree has some of the variables fixed to an integer value and the LP solution is applied to the rest of the variables.
 This process could benefit a lot from searching the tree concurrently.
 I think Go's concurrency tools will be useful while solving this problem.

 ## Defining LP/MILP models